Progress report for LNE20-400

 Hypothesis III: High glucosinolate mustard biofumigation will significantly affect pest pressure associated with wireworm infestations in sweet potato plantings.

-The following research objectives are the product of an ongoing Participatory Action Research (PAR) project whereby participating growers identified their most preferred areas of research on wireworms.
+The following research objectives were the product of an ongoing Participatory Action Research (PAR) project whereby participating growers identified their most preferred areas of research on wireworms.
 Provided this information, we chose field trials to test the three most popular suggestions:

 - To identify the tradeoffs associated with the use of different cover crops in relation to wireworm damage, soil nutrients and yield (originally proposed by Andy Jones - Intervale Community Farm).